manfromexistence/XStream-Refurbished-/README.md

-# Project Name: Blockchain Project Starter
+# Running a Blockchain project for Dev Space at upwork.

 ## Description
 This project aims to create a functional blockchain application using Ethereum smart contracts.
 It provides a solid foundation for developers who want to build decentralized applications (DApps) or explore blockchain technology.